wolfika/nextjs-boilerplate/README.md

 Runs the TypeScript compiler to see if there are any type errors.

+### `yarn studio`

+Runs Prisma Studio, which lets you explore the database through a web UI.

 ## Local environment

 The project contains a `docker-compose.yml` file which is capable of setting up a local environment for development and testing purposes.